 🤔What is Chinese mung bean soup

-Mung bean soup, commonly referred to as green bean soup dessert or “绿豆汤” (lǜdòu tāng) in Chinese, is a beloved sweet soup that is widely enjoyed throughout Asia.
-Mung beans are simmered in water and sweetened with sugar to make it.
+Mung bean soup, commonly referred to as green bean soup dessert or “绿豆汤” (lǜdòu tāng) in Chinese, is made by cooking mung beans until soft, then mixed with other ingredients such as coconut milk and sugar.

 Different regions have their unique way of making this soup.
-For the Malaysian version, they add coconut milk and pandan leaves to enhance the flavor.
+In Malaysia, pandan leaves and coconut milk are typically added.
 Additionally, sago pearls are often included to provide a satisfying texture and chewiness to the dish.

-This delicious green bean soup is a versatile dish served as a refreshing tea or a sweet dessert.
+This delicious green bean soup can be served for breakfast, midday tea, or dessert.
 It is a popular choice for breakfast among Malaysians, often accompanying Chinese dim sum.

 🥥What you will need